j0ru/kickoff/README.md

 A default configuration will be placed at `$XDG_CONFIG_HOME/kickoff/config.toml` or can be found [here](https://github.com/j0ru/kickoff/blob/main/assets/default_config.toml).

-## Roadmap (very incomplete and in no special order)
+## Roadmap

-- Speed improvements
+- include aliases in search results
 - Testing and documentation